patfiaux/RELICS/README.md

 * `{dataName}_RELICS_parSummary.csv`: This file contains RELICS parameter estimates for all replicates, for each pool, for regulatory and background model.

-* `{dataName}_RELICS_replX_parEst.csv`: This file contains RELICS parameter estimates from the positve and negative controls for replicate `X`.
+* `{dataName}_RELICS_replX_parEst.csv`: This file contains RELICS parameter estimates from the positive and negative controls for replicate `X`.
 For each replicate, the first pool is used as intercept, and all subsequent ones defined as deviance from intercept.

 # Advanced flags

 RELICS combines information of guides which overlap with their guide effect.
 This can lead to scenarios where guides with different labels overlap.
-By default the label with fewer occurances in the data set is chosen.
+By default the label with fewer occurrences in the data set is chosen.
 However, it is also possible for the user to specify the hierarchy by explicitly setting the `labelHierarchy` flag.

 The rightmost label has highest priority.
 Using the example below: if a region has overlapping guides labeled as both exon overlapping (`exon`) as well as targeting guides with unknown effect (`chr`), then the region will be assigned the label with higher priority in the hierarchy - in this case being `exon`.

 This example dataset was part of the simulations used to assess method performance.
 In addition to the usual `exon` and `neg` labels, it also contains a `pos` label for guides overlapping simulated enhancer regions.
 If specifying the `labelHierarchy`, all labels should be provided.
-Guides with labels that were not included will not be properly used the the analysis.
+Guides with labels that were not included will not be properly used the analysis.

 ```r
 analysis.specs$labelHierarchy <- c('chr', 'neg', 'exon', 'pos')